 Gender mainstreaming was considered in implementing activities under this outcome.
 The MHPSS and Infection Prevention Control (IPC) trainings had 54 % male and 46% representations among health, protection, and frontline workers across the regions in the Gambia.
-The community-based livelihood interventions ensured gender mainstreaming and youth inclusion since the inception stage, by involving women and young returnees in the consultations for pre-identifying and validating projects alongside community members.
-The active involvement of Youth Against Irregular Migration (YAIM), a local non-governmental organization further ensured the inclusion of returnees in the consultation processes and the project implementation.
-Furthermore, the craft production training in Kiang had 91% female and 9% male trainees, promoting inclusiveness according to their peculiar needs.
+The community-based livelihood interventions ensured gender mainstreaming since the inception stage by involving women and returnees in the consultations for pre-identifying and validating projects with community members included women and returnees.
+The active involvement of Youth Against Irregular Migration (YAIM) further ensured the inclusion of the returnees in the consultation processes and the project implementation.
+Furthermore, the craft production training in Kiang had 91% female and 9%, male trainees, promoting inclusiveness according to their peculiar needs

-Outcome 3 : ----------- ---

-Returnees enjoy enhanced access to psychosocial, political, and economic reintegration services

-Rate the current status of the outcome progress
+Outcome 3: Returnees enjoy enhanced access to psychosocial, political and economic reintegration services.
+Rate the current status of the outcome progress 1.

-(\frown 1.
 Off Track 2.
-On Track \bigcap) 3.
-On Track with evidence of peacebuilding re esults
+On Track 3.
+On Track with evidence of peacebuilding results